netaz/carnd_traffic_sign_classifier/README.md

 # HERE
 #INSERT
 #models tables
 I wrote three classes to aid in the training.
 One class encapsulates the training configuration (TrainingConfig), another collects results (TrainingResults), and one performs the actual training (CnnTrainer).
 I supplement this with some code to archive all of the training artificats.
 I do this so that I can graph all of the results and compare them to one another.
-I do this in a separate IPython notebook (results_comparison.ipynb).
+I do this in a separate IPython notebook (results_comparison.ipynb).<br>
+# COMPARING THE MODELS (valid, training acc, loss, choosing hyper parameters)